bryan-gilbert/bryangilbertsoftware/README.md

 [linkedin](https://www.linkedin.com/in/bryangilbertsoftware)
 profile.

-I'm a Full Stack DevOp software developer and a certified scrum master.
+I'm a Full Stack DevOp software developer and a former certified scrum master.

 - [About Me](/about.md)
 - [My Projects](/projects.md)